vsegurar/peakZCL/peakZCL/README.txt

 ##  BASIC Usage
 	./PeakZCL.sh -f /path/to/CHIP/directory/

-## Before running your analysis you must to copy the file "chr_names.txt" to the CHIP directory.
+## Before running your analysis you must copy the file "chr_names.txt" to the CHIP directory.
 In this file you can select, (writing it or deleting the rest) the chromosome/s that you need to analyze.

 For more information type:
 	./PeakZCL.sh